 Plate 5 Density evolution in a 120 AU region around the first protostar in a numerical simulation of Population III star formation, showing the buildup of the protostellar disk and its eventual fragmentation at the times labeled in the diagram (see Figure 5.7 and associated discussion for more information).
-Reprinted from Science 331/6020, Clark, P.C., et al., "The formation and Fragmentation of Disks Around Primordial Protostars," 1040, Copyright 2011, with the permission of The American Association for the Advancement of Science.
+Clark, P. C., et al., Science 331, 1040 (2011).
+Copyright 2011 by the American Association for the Advancement of Science.

-Plate 6 Upper panel: The derived power-law index, Γ , of the IMF in nearby star-forming regions, clusters, and associations of stars within the Milky Way galaxy, as a function of sampled stellar mass (points are placed in the center of the log m{\star} range used to derive each index; the dashed lines indicate the full range of masses sampled).
+Plate 6 Upper panel: The derived power-law index, Γ, of the IMF in nearby star-forming regions, clusters, and associations of stars within the Milky Way galaxy, as a function of sampled stellar mass (points are placed in the center of the log m{} range used to derive each index; the dashed lines indicate the full range of masses sampled).
 The colored solid lines represent three analytic IMFs.
 Bottom panel: The present-day IMF in a sample of young star-forming regions, open clusters spanning a large age range, and old globular clusters.
 The dashed lines represent power-law fits to the data.
 The arrows show the characteristic mass of each fit, the dotted line indicates the mean characteristic mass among the clusters in each panel, and the shaded region shows the standard deviation of the characteristic masses in that panel.
-The observations are consistent with a single underlying IMF.
-(See Figure 5.9 and associated discussion for more information.)
-Bastian, N., Covey, K.R., & Meyer, M.R., Ann.
+The observations are consistent with a single underlying IMF. (see Figure 5.9 and associated discussion for more information) Bastian, N., Covey, K. R., & Meyer, M. R., Ann.
 Rev. Astr. & Astrophys.
 48 (2010).
 Copyright 2010 by Annual Reviews.